Mitar Subotić: Career in Brazil (1990–1999)

-In the spring of 1994, with Milan Mladenović, he started recording material for their collaboration project Angel's Breath, featuring a array of Brazilian musicians (percussionist João Parayba, guitarist Fabio Golfetti, vocalists Mariza and Madalena) combining alternative rock with Serbian and Balkan traditional music.
+In the spring of 1994, with Milan Mladenović, he started recording material for their collaboration project Angel's Breath, featuring an array of Brazilian musicians (percussionist João Parayba, guitarist Fabio Golfetti, vocalists Mariza and Madalena) combining alternative rock with Serbian and Balkan traditional music.
 Recorded in three months in leisurely conditions, Angel's Breath featured the prominent tracks "Crv" (Serbian for "The Worm"), "Assassino" (Portuguese for "Murderer") and "Praia do ventu eternu" (similar to "Praia do vento eterno" which is Portuguese for "The Beach of Eternal Wind").
 This was Mladenović's last project; on his return to Serbia, on 5 November 1994, he died in Belgrade at the age of 36.
 The Serbian critic Petar Luković, in a critical review of the album said: "Angel's Breath is not a soft, easy going record; it demands attention, participation; it is an album which corresponds with the listener as much as the listener corresponds with itself.
 Such Serbian rock albums have never had this, and with the departure of Milan Mladenović, I am afraid will never have...".

 In November 1999, Subotić released the album São Paulo Confessions in Brazil by Trama Music, in Europe by Ziriguiboom on Crammed Discs, in Japan by Sony Records and in the United States by Island Records.
 The album featured guest appearances by the vocalists Cibelle, Katia B and Taciana, jazz guitarist Andre Gerrasiatti, percussionist João Parayba and the members of Mestre Ambrósio.
 Part of the material from the album was remixed by Phil Asher and the remixes were released as a 12" vinyl EP Você Gosta.
 São Paulo Confessions received positive critics worldwide.
 The album review at Allmusic on which the critic John Vallier gave the album four and a half out of five stars.
 However, on 2 November 1999, on the evening of the São Paulo Confessions album promotion, in an attempt to rescue the recordings from his studio which had been caught up in a fire, Subotić died at the age of 38.